CasualChampionships/arcade/docs/minigames/settings.md

 The `createSettingsGuiBuilder` returns the builder responsible for creating the gui listing all the minigame settings, and the `createOptionsGuiBuilder` returns the builder responsible for creating the gui listing all the options for a given minigame setting.

-The specifics on how to customize these are discussed in the [UI Section](./ui.md).
+The specifics on how to customize these are discussed in the [GUI Section](../gui).

 > See the next section on [Teams](teams.md)